-AREA OF CONCENTRATION: The purpose of this transfer track is to prepare students for a career in teaching secondary school mathematics.
-The four year degree will lead to Florida teacher certification.
+AREA OF CONCENTRATION: The purpose of this university transfer track is to prepare students for a career in teaching secondary school mathematics.
+The four-year degree will lead to Florida teacher certification.
 Math Education is a limited access program at most Florida universities.
 For example, Florida State University requires a 2.5 GPA in the A.A. degree and a score of 960 on the SAT or a 20 on the ACT.
 In addition to the FSU College of Education criteria, the following also must be met: 1) Complete Calculus II with a "C" or better; 2) a 2.5 GPA; and 3) approval by the department.
-Students may have additional requirements for admission to a teacher-preparatory program.
+Students may have additional requirements for admission to a teacherpreparatory program.
 Please contact a GCSC advisor or the transfer institution for further guidance.

-The state of Florida teacher certification requires a thorough background check by the Florida Department of Law Enforcement for all education majors.
+The State of Florida requires a thorough background check by the Florida Department of Law Enforcement prior to students entering the classroom for observations.
 The college requires the submission of written verification of approved and completed background checks before students may complete on-site course requirements.
-Student doing observations in school systems must go to the district in which they will do their observations and comply with the requirements of that system.
-The students will be required to pay a fee for the cost of the background check.
+Student observing in school systems must go to the district in which they will observe and comply with the requirements of that system.
+GCSC only has articulation agreements with Gulf, Franklin and Bay county school districts for observation experiences.
+The student is responsible for all background check fees.

-Communications Credit

-Area Hours
+Communications Area Credit Hours

 •+ENC1101, English I 3

 +ENC1102, English II 3

 Humanities Area

-Visual and See General Education 3
+Visual and Performing Arts See General Education Requirement 3

-Performing Arts Requirement

-Philosophy/Religion See General Education 3
+Philosophy/Religion +See General Education Requirement 3

-Requirement

-Literature See General Education 3
+Literature +See General Education Requirement 3

-Requirement

 Mathematics Area

-•+ MAC2311, 4
+•+ MAC2311, Calculus I 4

-Calculus I

 +MAC2312, Calculus II 4

-Natural Sciences Area a
+Natural Sciences Area

-Physical Science See General Education 3
+Physical Science See General Education Requirement 3

-Requirement

-Biological Science See General Education 3
+Biological Science See General Education Requirement 3

-Requirement

-Social Sciences Area
+Social Sciences

+Area

 Behavioral Sciences See General Education 3

 Requirement

 History See General Education 3

 Requirement

-Cauaramant Con Company Education

 Government See General Education 3

 Requirement

 Additional

 Common

 Prerequisites

 EDF1005, Introduction 3

 to the Teaching

 Profession

 +MAC2313, Calculus III 4

 +MAP2302, Differential 3

 Equations

-+COP2224, Introduction 3
+COP1000, Introduction 3

-to C++ Programming or

-+COP2250, Introduction

-to Java Programming
+to Programming Logic

 Electives 9

 TOTAL DEGREE 60

 HOURS